 In the museum “Pré en Bulles” robot Créabulles guides you through an audio visual track and visualizes the whole champagne-making process.

-Pré en Bulles is situated in Trépail and is one of the most recent museums in the Champagne region: it opened in March 2010.
+Pré en Bulles is situated in Trépail and is one of the most recent museums in the Champagne region.